A quantitative subspace Balian-Low theorem: Introduction

-The left-hand side of this inequality measures the \emph{off-band energy loss} caused by the time-frequency shift $\pi(u,\eta)$, that is, the proportion of the signal energy that gets ``pushed out of the Gabor space'' by applying the time-frequency shift.
+The term $\dist(\pi(u,\eta)f,\calG)$ measures the \emph{off-band energy loss} caused by the time-fre\-quen\-cy shift $\pi(u,\eta)$, that is, the proportion of the signal energy that gets ``pushed out of the Gabor space'' by applying the time-frequency shift $\pi(u,\eta)$.
 Even in the case where the off-band energy loss is small enough so that \eqref{eq:OffBandEnergyLoss} holds, it is interesting to know more precise upper and lower bounds for this quantity, since it influences the stability of the reconstruction.
-Theorem~\ref{t:quanty} shows---for the case $f = g$---that the off-band energy loss is of the order $\dist ( (u,\eta), \alpha \Z \times \beta \Z)$.
+Theorem~\ref{t:quanty} shows that in the case $f = g$, the off-band energy loss is of the order $\dist ( (u,\eta), \alpha \Z {\times} \beta \Z)$.

 {}